By Carley Jacobson, Techstars Innovation Coach

 This New Future

-To better understand the how and why of fostering an entrepreneurial culture, we talked with our in-house expert on the subject, Carley Jacobson.
+To better understand the how and why of fostering an entrepreneurial culture, we talked with our in-house expert on the subject, Carley Hart.
 Carley is our Innovation Coach at Techstars, and she runs Techstars Innovation Bootcamps, which are designed to stimulate cultural transformation and drive an entrepreneurial spirit.

 Carley works with organizations looking to make business model shifts or explore new opportunities.
 “At the heart of a business model shift are shifts in customer needs and in global trends,” Carley says.
 “To seize these new business opportunities, organizations need to transform their cultures so they’re prepared for a new future.”
 These organizations may be hoping to become more entrepreneurial—more adaptable, lean, and resourceful.
 They can see what they want to become, but aren’t sure how to get from here to there.